Chirag-ahir/JAVA-All-Basic/README.md

 Array : Arrays are objects that store multiple variables of the same type.

+Method : A method is a block of code or collection of statements to perform a certain task or operation.
+It is used to achieve the reusability of code.

 What is Public static void main (String args[]) ?<br>

 ![](https://media.geeksforgeeks.org/wp-content/uploads/20220105123954/Group2-660x330.jpg)